mheap/nexmo-developer/_documentation/en/meetings/overview.md

   * **Callbacks**: allow you to receiver information about a session.

 ## Room Types

 There are two room types:

 * **Instant Room**:
-  * is created for a meeting happening now.
+  * Created for a meeting happening now.
-  * is active for ten (10) minutes until the first participant joins the room.
+  * Active for ten (10) minutes until the first participant joins the room.
       If no one joins the room within the ten minutes, the room is deleted.
-  * is active for ten minutes after the last participant leaves, then it is deleted.
+  * Active for ten minutes after the last participant leaves, then it is deleted.
 * **Long Term Room**:
-  * remains alive until the expiration date you specify (max five years).
+  * Remains alive until the expiration date you specify (max five years).
-  * is typically linked to a recurring meeting, person, or resource.
+  * Typically linked to a recurring meeting, person, or resource.
-  * will require you to specify an expiration date (in UTC format)
+  * Will require you to specify an expiration date (in UTC format).
-  * enables you to request that a room is automatically deleted ten minutes after the last participant leaves the room.
+  * Enables you to request that a room is automatically deleted ten minutes after the last participant leaves the room.

 ## Code Snippets